The exhange rates

 Fondest memory: Natal was earlier a charter destination for foreign tourists.
 But Brazil has become too expensive in earlier years because of fixed exchange rates.
 Check the price level before you leave.
 It may have been cheaper when you read this.

-Beautiful, safe, great beaches and a wonderful blue sky.
+Favorite thing: Beautiful, safe, great beaches and a wonderful blue sky.
 So is Natal, the capital of Rio Grande do Norte State in Brazil.

 Don´t expect to find out big or famous museums or even a hot night life in Natal.
 The better to do is to enjoy the wonderful scenerie of blue and deep green waters of its beaches surrounded for huge and white dunes.
 Once there you can go on a beach buggy safari in the sand dunes with many fresh water lagoons, horseriding, visiting small markets, handcraft stores or even took along to a football match.
 There are a big variety of accommodation from top resorts to small familiar inns with uncomparable prices if the reference are the similar in europe or north america.